 - Corpus callosotomy.
 This surgery cuts the network of connections between the neurons of the right and left halves of the brain.
 This is used to treat seizures that start in one half of the brain and travel to the other half.
 However, even after surgery, seizures may still occur on the side of the brain where they started.

-- Hemispherectomy (hemispherotomy).
-This surgery removes half of the outer layer of the brain.
-This is an extreme type of surgery that is only used when medications aren't effective in managing seizures and seizures affect only half of the brain.
-Many daily functional abilities may be lost after this surgery, but children can often recover those abilities with significant rehabilitation.
+- Hemispherotomy.
+This surgery completely disconnects one side of the brain from the rest of the brain and body.
+This type of surgery is only used when medicines aren't effective in managing seizures and when seizures affect only half the brain.
+Many daily functional abilities may be lost after this surgery.
+But children can often recover those abilities with rehabilitation.

 - Deep brain stimulation.
-Doctors implant electrodes within certain areas of your brain to produce electrical impulses that regulate abnormal brain activity.
-The electrodes attach to a pacemaker-like device placed under the skin of your chest, which controls the amount of stimulation produced.
+Surgeons implant thin wires called electrodes within certain areas of the brain to produce electrical impulses.
+The impulses regulate the brain activity that causes seizures.
+The electrodes attach to a pacemaker-like device placed under the skin of the chest.
+This controls the amount of stimulation produced.

 Pregnancy and seizures

-Women who've had previous seizures typically are able to have healthy pregnancies.
-Birth defects related to certain medications can sometimes occur.
+Women who've had seizures typically are able to have healthy pregnancies.
+But birth defects related to certain medicines can sometimes occur.

-In some cases, it may be appropriate to change the dose of seizure medication before or during pregnancy.
-Women should work closely with their doctors before becoming pregnant with the goal of being on the lowest necessary dose of the safest seizure medication that is effective for seizure control.
+In some cases, it may be appropriate to change the dose of seizure medicine before or during pregnancy.
+The goal is to be on the lowest dose of the safest seizure medicine that is effective for seizure control.

 Lifestyle and home remedies